 Once revealed, that partner and I got to have a really solid conversation, and ground our relationship in ways that let us acknowledge class difference.
 But, important: I had to get hella ready and we had to step through the work.
 There’s no quick fix, but there are some really cool outcomes.

-I share exactly what that looked like, and give some other case studies and examples in the Partners Make Peace and Plans With Money Toolkit.
-(For a limited time, check out one case study from the toolkit for free, here.)
+I share exactly what that looked like, and give some other case studies and examples in the Partners Make Peace and Plans With Money Toolkit e-course.

-Partners Make Peace and Plans With Money, is an online toolkit you can use to work with others on money!
-It’s on pre-launch now for 20% off through 6/1 so if you’re ready to start, the first steps on the roadmap + a deep dive workshopare up for you!.
+Partners Make Peace and Plans With Money is an online toolkit you can use to work with others on money!